EasyAbp/EasyAbpGuide/Module-Development-Specification.md

 Refer to the [MenuContributor demo](https://github.com/EasyAbp/GiftCardManagement/blob/master/src/EasyAbp.GiftCardManagement.Web/GiftCardManagementMenuContributor.cs).

-* The name of menu item should have a ModuleName prefix, for example: `GiftCardManagementGiftCard` is using the `GiftCardManagement` prefix.
+* The name of menu item should have a `CompanyName+ModuleName` prefix, for example: `EasyAbpGiftCardManagementGiftCard` is the `GiftCard` using the `EasyAbpGiftCardManagement` prefix.
-* Create a ModuleName menu item as the root of the module and put other menu items into it.
-* Hide the ModuleName menu item if there is no sub menu item in it.
+* Create a `CompanyName+ModuleName` menu item as the root of the module and put other menu items into it, hide it if there is nosub menu item inside.

 ### User Data